NOTE TO CPMRs and CSPs: Most conference programming will qualify for CEUs.

 Economic Update: What’s in Store in 2018 and Beyond?

-This program will focus not only on the view of the economy “from 50,000 feet” but also on specific advice that attendees can put to practical use.
+This program will focus not only on an overview of the North American and global economy “from 50,000 feet” but also on electronics industry trends and specific advice that attendees can put to practical use.
 Recommendations will be made about the information sources that attendees should be watching on a regular basis to help them make decisions about their own companies.

 An All-Inclusive Workforce: Finding, Training and Working with Today’s Talent